Years of Experience

 Benefits and Perks

-Paid time off is in short supply here, with only one in seven employees receiving paid vacation and 8 percent receiving paid sick days.
-Those seeking to set aside retirement funds can rely on several savings options such as a 401(k) plan and a 403(b) plan.
+Paid time off is scarce, with only about one-seventh of workers receiving paid vacation and less than ten percent of workers receiving sick leave.
+The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 401(k) plan and a 403(b) plan.
 Indiana University (IU) Health provides health insurance to a large number of respondents, and a fair number of employees do receive dental coverage.
 Other privileges include life insurance, tuition reimbursement, and defined contribution (dc) retirement plan.